terminal-labs/rambo/docs/INSTALL.md

 ## Dependencies:

-Download and install VirtualBox and Vagrant.
+Download and install VirtualBox, Vagrant, and some Vagrant Plugins.

 - [VirtualBox 5.1 or newer](https://www.virtualbox.org/)